snotskie/ttrpg/md/index.md

 To perform a non-violent Contest:

 1. **Attack:** The Attacker rolls the appropriate Stat.
-2. **Defense:** The Defender rolls the same Stat as the Attacker, a Stat balanced with that Stat, or a Spark roll of two such Stats.
+2. **Defense:** The Defender rolls the same Stat as the Attacker, an unconventional Stat balanced with that Stat, or a Spark roll of two such Stats.
 3. **Outcome:** The action's effect is only successful if the Attacker rolls higher than the Defender.
 The size of the effect is determined by the difference between their scores according to the Outcome Sizes and Contest Effects tables below.

 #### Outcome Sizes